 I have also been known to use IRC on occasion.
 Normally I'm on freenode as fsf/member/bobstechsite and run the #bobstechsite and #mastodome channels.

 Yes, absolutely!
-My main laptop usually runs some variation of Ubuntu 16.04 LTS.
+My main laptop runs Trisquel GNU/Linux 8 and my desktop gaming rig dual-boots with Ubuntu 18.04 LTS.

-For my day job I develop Java middleware that runs on GNU/Linux boxes in the cloud.
+I still work with that platform for my day job.
 After work I tinker with old computers and Raspberry Pis (among other things, like writing for Linux Format magazine and hosting my own Ghost blog).

 My initial contact with this operating system was running a live copy of Mandriva 2005 from a cover disc stuck to the front of a magazine called Personal Computer World.
 The teen-aged me ran the live CD on the family desktop to tinker and experiment, but I don't remember doing anything productive with it.

 The first version of GNU/Linux I was brave enough to commit to hard disk as part of a dual-boot setup was Ubuntu 7.04 "Feisty Fawn" in July 2007.
 This mostly happened because the good laptop my parents bought me to celebrate the GCSE results I'd just achieved wouldn't run Vista Home Basic properly.